 Opt-in text message with two-way, conversational texts

-A few examples can include the customer texting your business first, the customer filling out an online form on your website or you may have had a prior conversation with them where they consented to receive texts from you.
+- You may have had a prior conversation with them where they consented to receive texts from you.

-When the customer fills out a form online
+TCPA suggested opt-in text example when the customer fills out a form online